NACAC has strong beliefs and positions on many key policies and practices in adoption and child welfare, as outlined in the position statements below.

 Policy and Practice Recommendations

-- Parents and caregivers should be given access to information about the impact of trauma on their child, opportunities to learn about and practice trauma-informed parenting strategies, and information and support related to their own experiences with intergenerational and/or secondary traumatic stress.
+Parents and caregivers should receive, as part of their pre-service and in ongoing training, information and education about the impact of trauma on their child, opportunities to learn about and practice trauma-informed parenting strategies, and information and support related to their own experiences with intergenerational and/or secondary traumatic stress.

 Federal, state, tribal, provincial, and territorial governments have a responsibility to ensure the safety and security of all children and youth who have been in the guardianship of the government through the foster care system (hereafter referred to as foster children and youth or children and youth adopted from foster care).
 All foster children and youth who are placed with adoptive families should be eligible for benefits through an adoption assistance program* (also known as adoption subsidy).